Pocket money! Such a hit and miss subject, don’t you think?

 There is no point stretching your budget if there is no wiggle room.

-Have a conversation with your child and explain about budgeting.
+Have a conversation with your child and explain budgeting.
 Maybe get them to go through the ins and out with a calculator together so they understand it better.